God Wants You Well

 The centurion answered and said, “Lord, I am not worthy that You should come under my roof.
 But only speak a word, and my servant will be healed.

-Jesus shows no partiality; He is the same past, present, and forever.
+Jesus shows no partiality.
+He is the same past, present, and forever.
 If He had compassion on one, He has compassion on all.
-If He willed to heal one person, He wills to heal everyone.
+If He was willing to heal one person, He is willing to heal everyone.

 Acts 10:34